 Communication and liaison with these parties will be established prior to works commencing and will be ongoing throughout the project to ensure good relations are maintained.
 Contact details and information bulletins will be displayed on the site hoarding along with the adequate signage.

-Emphasis to be placed upon maintaining the safe movement of the public and vehicles within the site.
+Particular emphasis will be placed upon maintaining the safe movement of the public and vehicles within Colt's LON5 site.